Multicalibration Yields Better Matchings: Introduction

 \subsection{Our Results}

-Our first contribution in this direction is conceptual: we argue that the right property for a predictor to have in this setting is a version of \emph{multicalibration} \citep{hebert2018multicalibration}, a notion of calibration stemming from the literature on algorithmic fairness.
+Our contribution in this direction is conceptual: we argue that the right property for a predictor to have in this setting is a version of \emph{multicalibration} \citep{hebert2018multicalibration}, a notion of calibration stemming from the literature on algorithmic fairness.
 In words, multicalibration requires a predictor to be calibrated on each element of a family of protected sets of contexts.
-In this application, such a family depends on the structure of the problem at hand and the class of decision rules $\cC.$

-For generality, we consider the natural optimization task of finding a max-weight matching in an $n$-node graph where the edge-weights are stochastic, and we only have access to them via a black-box predictor $\gamma$.
-Given a finite class of decision rules $\cC$, in \Cref{thm::main} we show that a suitably multicalibrated predictor $\hgamma$ exists such that computing the $\argmax$ on the edges predicted by $\hgamma$ is optimal, up to an additive precision $\eps$.
-This predictor can be constructed efficiently, with $\tilde{O}\left(\nicefrac{n^{8}}{\eps^4}\log|\cC|\right)$\footnote{The notation $\tilde O$ hides terms that are polylogarithmic in $n$, $\nicefrac 1\eps$.} many samples from $\cD$.
+In this application, such a family depends on the structure of the problem at hand and the class of matching algorithms $\cC.$ In particular, instead of requiring an estimator to be unbiased over protected sets, we use multicalibration to ``protect'' events of the type ``a given edge $e$ is chosen by a certain decision $c\in \cC$''. {Indeed, for the sake of generality, we consider} the natural optimization task of finding a max-weight matching in an $n$-node graph where the edge-weights are stochastic, and we only have access to them via a black-box predictor $\gamma$.
+Given a finite class of matching algorithms $\cC$, in \Cref{thm::main} we show that a suitably multicalibrated predictor $\hgamma$ exists such that computing the $\argmax$ {matching} on the edges predicted by $\hgamma$ is optimal, up to an additive precision $\eps$. {This predictor can be constructed efficiently, with $\tilde{O}\left(\nicefrac{n^{3.5}}{\eps^3}\log|\cC|\right)$\footnote{The notation $\tilde O$ hides terms that are polylogarithmic in $n$, $\nicefrac 1\eps$.} many samples from $\cD$ using techniques from adaptive data analysis~\citep{PreservingValidity}, or with $\tilde{O}\left(\nicefrac{n^{5}}{\eps^4}\log|\cC|\right)$ many samples when implementing boosting by iterating over disjoint parts of the dataset.}

-An alternative to our approach would consist of estimating the expected performance of each decision rule sampling from $\cD$, and then committing to the best one.
-While this would require fewer samples (i.e., $\tilde{O}(\nicefrac{n^4}{\eps^2} \log|\cC|)$ many), our modular result enjoys two desirable properties: \begin{itemize} \item[(i)] we improve on the original black-box predictor, both for the task at hand and in mean square error sense. \item[(ii)] we can decide ex-ante what the best algorithm will look like, as long as it is optimal with perfect information, meaning that we can reuse the same one for different learning instances. \end{itemize}
+An alternative to our approach would consist in estimating the expected performance of each algorithm sampling from $\cD$, and then committing to the best one.
+While this would require fewer samples (i.e., $\tilde{O}(\nicefrac{n^2}{\eps^2} \log|\cC|)$), our modular result enjoys two desirable properties: \begin{itemize} \item[(i)] we improve on the original black-box predictor, both for the task at hand and in mean square error sense. \item[(ii)] we can decide ex-ante what the best algorithm will look like, as long as it is optimal with perfect information, meaning that we can reuse the same one for different learning instances. \end{itemize}